nychealth/monkeypox-data/README.md

 ### Reportable disease surveillance

 The Health Department receives electronic laboratory reports for a number of infectious diseases, as required by law in the [NYC Health Code](https://www1.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page).
-When a specimen is collected from a patient for monkeypox virus (orthopoxvirus) laboratory testing, the lab must report all results, — whether positive, negative or inconclusive — to the Health Department.
+When a specimen is collected from a patient for mpox laboratory testing, the lab must report all results, — whether positive, negative or inconclusive — to the Health Department.
 The lab must also report limited demographic information on the person being tested, such as name, address and date of birth.

 ### Case definitions
 The Health Department uses national standard case definitions developed by the Centers for Disease Control and Prevention [CDC] (https://www.cdc.gov/poxvirus/monkeypox/clinicians/case-definition.html).